Using Neo4j to Map Geospatial Lineage

 Geospatial lineage differs from tabular lineage because spatial topology (containment, adjacency, projection shifts) is a first-class relationship alongside operational metadata.
 A production schema typically uses three core node types:

-Dataset: Holds immutable identifiers, source systems, coordinate reference systems (CRS), and ingestion timestamps.Transformation: Records processing steps (reprojection, clipping, tiling, buffering) with operator, parameters, and execution time.SpatialExtent: Stores bounding boxes or representative geometries using Neo4j’s nativepointtype.
+Dataset: Holds immutable identifiers, source systems, coordinate reference systems (CRS), and ingestion timestamps.Transformation: Records processing steps (reprojection, clipping, tiling, buffering) with operator, parameters, and execution time.SpatialExtent: Stores bounding boxes using Neo4j’s nativepointtype (srid 4326 for WGS84 coordinates).

 Edges like DERIVED_FROM, APPLIED_TO, and COVERS form the provenance chain.
 This topology aligns with W3C PROV-DM standards while preserving spatial relationships that relational models flatten into join tables.
 Teams designing these architectures should review how Graph Databases for Lineage Graphs handle recursive traversal and spatial joins before locking a production schema.